FraPochetti/visual-llms/README.md

 **✅ Smart Features:**
 - **Chat persistence**: History saved to localStorage, survives refreshes
+- **Auto-scroll to bottom**: Chat automatically scrolls to show latest messages and images
+- **Multi-model editing**: Choose from 4 editing models with collapsible selector to save space
 - **Iterative editing**: Each edit builds on the previous result
 - **Undo edits**: Click "← Previous" to revert to earlier version
 - **Save button**: Choose which images to keep